-3.4 Experiment Results
+3.3 Experiment Results

-3.4.1 Perfect Terminations
+3.3.1 Perfect Terminations

-We first assume that the interconnection is unbranched and the terminations are perfect and therefore there is no reflection from the terminations.
-For comparison we first synthesize an RF interconnect with the same specifications as in [1].
-The interconnect length is 1cm, the carrier frequency is 5GHz, the baseband frequency is 275MHz, the transceiver impedance is $2k\Omega$, the transmitter voltage is 1.8V and the power of receiver intrinsic noise is -67dBm.
+We first assume that the interconnection is unbranched and the terminations are perfect and therefore there is no re-

+Table 1: Comparison between manual design and automatic synthesis flection from the terminations.
+For comparison we first synthesize an RF interconnect with the same specifications as in [3].
+The interconnect length is 1cm, the carrier frequency is 5GHz, the baseband frequency is 275MHz, the transceiver impedance is $2k\Omega$ , the transmitter voltage is 1.8V and the power of receiver intrinsic noise is -67dBm.
 The minimum SNR is set to 20dB.
 One transmitter and one receiver are at the opposite ends of the interconnect.
-As shown in Table 1 the synthesis result reduces the total interconnect width including spacing by 80% and the coupler size by 50% compared to manual design in [1].
-To verify our design, we carry out transient simulation with SPICE.
-Linear transceivers are assumed in the simulation.
-The input digital signal pattern is alternative "0" and "1".
-Figure 8 plots input and output waveforms with clear repeated "01" pattern.
+As shown in Table 1 the synthesis result reduces the total interconnect width including spacing by 80% and the coupler size by 50% compared to manual design in [3].
+Figure 7 plots input and output waveforms with clear repeated "01" pattern.
 The signal amplitude is 14mV and therefore the SNR is 21dB which satisfies the lower bound constraint of 20dB.